saifulislam88/docker/A.docker-principle-concept/introduction-docker-container.md

 <img src="https://github.com/saifulislam88/docker/assets/68442870/3c392818-aa43-4313-8893-72d83f1a5019" alt="Technological Transformation" width="800"/>
 </p>

+Let's revisit the different ways of deploying applications we talked about—locally, On-prem, and in the cloud.
+Imagine a friend, like another developer, wants to work with your code.
+They'd need to get their own "copy" of it.
+They'd go to a platform like GitHub and download your project files.
+Then, they'd install any extra tools needed to run your code smoothly.
+But sometimes, their computer might have different settings that make it hard for your code to work right.
+That's where containers come in handy.
+They wrap up your code with all the settings and tools it needs to run, no matter where it's put.

+**Containers are like pre-packaged sets of tools and code.
+You just plug them in, and they start working without any fuss.** |OR| **Containers are predefined configurations and dependencies, along with the code files that make it possible for the code to run seamlessly.**

 ### Cloud Computing

-Scalability: On-demand resource allocation, easy to scale up or down.
+-Scalability: On-demand resource allocation, easy to scale up or down.
-Cost Efficiency: Pay-as-you-go model, no need for upfront hardware investment.
+-Cost Efficiency: Pay-as-you-go model, no need for upfront hardware investment.
-Maintenance: Reduced operational overhead as the cloud provider manages the infrastructure.
+-Maintenance: Reduced operational overhead as the cloud provider manages the infrastructure.
-Accessibility: Access from anywhere, ideal for remote work and distributed teams.
+-Accessibility: Access from anywhere, ideal for remote work and distributed teams.
-Use Case: Web applications, SaaS, startups, dynamic workloads.
+-Use Case: Web applications, SaaS, startups, dynamic workloads.